JordanT111596/Email-Application/README.md

 Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.

-## Your application should do the following
+## The application should do the following

 * Generate an email with the following syntax: firstname.lastname@department.company.com
 * Determine the department (Sales, Development, Accounting), if none, leave blank